audeering/audinterface/docs/usage.rst

 Feature extractor
 -----------------

-When using an algorithm as feature extractor, it is recommended to use :class:`audinterface.Feature`, which returns results as a :class:`pandas.DataFrame` and assigns names to single features.
+When the result of the processing function has multiple dimensions it is recommended to use :class:`audinterface.Feature`, which returns a :class:`pandas.DataFrame` and assigns names to the dimensions/features.

 .. jupyter-execute::